an informal portrait with the 85mm lens – Sarah S.

 Like pretty much every photo geek that I know of, I carry a camera with me wherever I go, for my personal photography.
 Now when the photography isn’t for an actual planned shoot or professional shoot, but just for fun walk-about – then the choice of gear somehow becomes more involved.
 What lens should I take – wide, normal or tele.
 Fixed or zoom.
 The bulk and weight become considerations – you don’t want to schlep around too much gear.

 Creativity and motivation quickly dissipate when your back and feet start to hurt from a camera bag that is too heavy.
-Nowadays the Fuji X100s (vendor) is my walk-about take-everywhere camera.
+Nowadays the Fuji X100s (affiliate) is my walk-about take-everywhere camera.
 The 35mm equivalent lens is a good choice for more scenic views.
 For example, during my visit in 2014 to South Africa, it is the only camera that I took.
 Here are some of the results from it: hot-air balloon ride

 I tend to oscillate in deciding between 2 lenses for my own photography when I am just out exploring.